nobodyscripts/LeafBlowerScript/Readme.md

 Insert: Fixed not exiting loop on death with travel disabled
 Insert: Cleaned up tooltips

-Home: Added WW farm, goes to ss reset page and clicks the ss reset while
+Home: Added WW farm, goes to SS reset page and clicks the SS reset while
       spamming wings, wind, gravity and ww as appropriate.
 Uses same WobblyWingsSleepAmount value to configure.
 No loadout set.
-      Setup your ww to include gf and ss + any other bosses you want beforehand.
+      Setup your ww to include GF and SS + any other bosses you want beforehand.
       Only resets at 1 SS kill.
 So if you want more, use F8/F9 and swap between.
 Home: Fixed issue with WW being disabled due to F9 setting

 ## TODO